Please check the updated version of this article in the link given below:

 Here is Alacritty in action in my Ubuntu 18.04 LTS desktop.

-The developer of any project will always claim his/her project is good, so I didn't believe when I read about Alcaritty.
+The developer of any project will always claim his/her project is good, so I didn't believe when I read about Alacritty.
 But, I was wrong!
-After using it for couple days, I realised that Alcaritty is indeed a fastest Terminal emulator ever I have used.
+After using it for couple days, I realized that Alacritty is indeed a fastest Terminal emulator ever I have used.